xtej4ik/nc-news/README.md

 Note: The application is seamlessly deployed on Netlify, ensuring a smooth and reliable user experience.

 ## Demo
-Experience the live demonstration of the project by visiting the following link: https://nc-newsbyinna.netlify.app
+Experience the live demonstration of the project [here](https://newsfrontend.inna.codes/)

 ### Tech Stack
 - JavaScript